 Gunhild A. Stordalen is the founder and executive chair of EAT.
-She is a driving force in linking climate, health and sustainability issues across sectors to transform the global food system.
+She is recognised as a driving force linking climate, health and sustainability issues to transform the global food system.

 Gunhild is a medical doctor from the University of Oslo and holds a PhD in pathology/orthopedic surgery.
 She is a Norwegian national.